 Detroit Institute of Arts

 Not to brag, but the Detroit Institute of Arts houses great artwork from Van Gogh, Degas, Rembrandt, and Renoir.
 And we have the world-famous Diego Rivera mural.
-Talk about an art museum.
+Talk about a Detroit art museum.
 Located in Midtown, this Detroit staple has concerts, workshops, special exhibits and a movie theater on top of all the great artwork.

 Detroit Historical Museum